MatthewBlow/ecommerce-app/README.md

 ### Frontend Setup

-In the terminal, make sure you are you are in the main `ecommerce-app` directory
+Open 2 seperate terminals for the frontend and the backend, make sure you are you are in the main `ecommerce-app` directory for both

 type `cd frontend` to access frontend folder